 - Refinement & growth (1840-1940).
 This period was characterised by the construction of more elegant and substantial buildings, one that reflected the economic well-being of the town.
-Included here would be the elegant Mutual Arcade and other Art Deco buildings.
-This would undoubtedly be Main Street’s heyday which extend to the 1960s.
+Included here would be the elegant Mutual Arcade, the Standard Bank and the Guardian Assurance Co.
+This would undoubtedly be the commencement of Main Street’s heyday which extend to the 1960s.

 - Stagnation & desertion (1960s onwards).
 As the town stagnated, so too did its CBD.
 As business abandoned the centre of town, vacant buildings are vandalised and became havens for squatters.